pawn-lang/YSI-Includes/YSI_Core/y_profiling.md

 This execution model, and the difference between `runs` and `repeats` is important for the rest of the documnetation.

+PROFILING IS HARD!
+Read the features for more details.

 ## YSI

 For general YSI information, see the following links: